worepix/doc-chester/source/integrations/anemone-platform.rst

 **Anemone** is the ecosystem of cloud, web and mobile app, hardware devices, 3D-printed enclosures, documentation, support, etc.

-t helps the so-called *fintechs* (startups from the financial sector) to come up with the new ideas and leverage modern IoT and cloud technologies in the world of finances.
+It helps the so-called *fintechs* (startups from the financial sector) to come up with the new ideas and leverage modern IoT and cloud technologies in the world of finances.
 Technically speaking, it is about **flows** and **tentacles**.
 **Flows** make it possible to create visual bonds between triggers and actions, while **tentacles** are a hardware IoT devices you can hook into the flows.
 And **Anemone** can do it neatly and simply.